 James is commemorated on a panel within Balerno Parish Church and also on a Memorial at Currie Kirk.
 A sad end for the wee nine year old boy who won his prize at Balerno School.
 It’s fitting that he’s also remembered here.

-With the school having David Brown as it’s headmaster, there’s no reason to believe these competitions didn’t run every year thereafter albeit references to them in the Club records are scarce through to 1922/23.
+With the school having David Brown as it’s headmaster, there’s no reason to believe that during this period, the Burns Competitions weren’t held albeit references to them in the Club records are scarce through to 1922/23.
 That was when Fred Belford took over from the retiring David Brown, who had been in post as Headmaster for 44 years.
-In the record of a Committee Meeting on 26th January 1923, just prior to the Supper, a list of those attending the 1923 annual Supper included that of Fred Belford, newly appointed Headmaster of Balerno School.
-Fred was instantly active within the Club speaking at the first Supper he attended.
-By 23rd March 1923 Fred had been appointed to the Club Committee.
+In the record of a Committee Meeting on 26th January 1923, just prior to the Supper, a list of those attending the Supper included Fred, He was instantly active within ‘Let it Blaw’ speaking at that first Supper and, by 23rd March 1923, he had been appointed to the Club Committee.

-The bronze medal of the Federation, awarded to the competitor gaining the highest number of marks in the competition, was won by Annie Hogg with 83 per cent.
+The bronze medal of the Federation, awarded to the competitor gaining the highest number of marks in the competition, was won by Annie Hogg with 83%.
 A most enjoyable and instructive evening was brought to a close with votes of thanks to Mr McVie, Mr Belford and the Chairman.”
-This was the first mention of the Burns Federation in connection with Balerno School’s competitions.
+This was the first mention of the Burns Federation in connection with the Balerno School competitions.
 The record of the 1930 competitions ends “The Club are greatly indebted to Mr Belford, Headmaster, for his indefatigable efforts towards bringing the children to such a state of efficiency.”